sourcegraph/handbook/content/engineering/incidents/index.md

 After the incident is resolved:

+1. Update the incident status and close
 1. Update and close and relevant public GitHub issues.
 1. If the Sourcegraph account Tweeted about the incident, Tweet that the incident has been resolved.
-1. Document the incident in the [ops log](https://docs.google.com/document/d/1dtrOHs5STJYKvyjigL1kMm6u-W0mlyRSyVxPfKIOfEw/edit).
+1. [Generate a postmortem](https://docs.incident.io/generating-a-postmortem), documents details and publish in Incidents folder in Google Drive.
 1. Create GitHub issues for any appropriate followup work.
 1. Schedule a [retrospective](../../retrospectives/index.md) if you think it would be valuable.

+For more on why we need an incident management system, go here: [RFC 415](https://docs.google.com/document/d/18uGC02waDIZBIuxJy8y4EQvcm64MNl7neTTb83xU-j0/edit?usp=sharing)

+Need help using incident<unlink>.io, go to their Help Centre: https://docs.incident.io/